 What is Spirituality

-Spirituality is a term with deep intrinsic meanings.
+Spirituality is a term with deep intrinsic meaning.
 The basic part of this term is the word spirit.
 This refers to the non-physical part of our mind.
 Many people believe we are spiritual beings having a physical experience.
 At our core, we are Spirit.
 This is synonymous with the Soul or the Observer.

 Even people who do not have religious beliefs want to know more about the mysteries of our nature.
 What is consciousness?
 Who is the person we talk to inside our heads?
 What is experiencing this life?
 These types of questions come into play when we use the term spirituality.
 Bottom line.
 You don’t need religion to be spiritual.
 Spirituality isn’t a belief.
 Spirituality is a way of approaching these important questions.

 On the negative side, the term spirituality is also prone to overuse.
-And, it’s become one of the most commonly used terms in our culture.
-So, the meaning depends on the cultural, and social context.
+And it’s become one of the most commonly used terms in our culture.
+So, the meaning depends on the cultural and social context.
 We can relate almost anything in the human condition to this term.
 For instance, you might hear someone say eating hot spicy food is a spiritual experience.